 Each dimension contains other sub-dimensions and each person's specific position on these dimensions represents their unique way of learning.

-There is still no agreement on which dimensions are correct to describe human variability, but it may still be useful to create specific functional dimensions for simplification of information (texts, for example).
+There is still no agreement on which dimensions are correct to describe human variability, but it may still be useful to create specific functional dimensions to simplify information (texts, for example).

 Examples of functional dimensions of text simplification